 Human T cell lymphotropic virus (HTLV) infects a type of white blood cell called a T-cell or T-lymphocyte.
 White blood cells are a type of cell that helps fight infection.
 HTLV is a type of retrovirus that can cause cancer.
 It is different than the retrovirus that causes AIDS.

-There are two types of HTLV: HTLV-I and HTLV-II.
+There are 2 types of HTLV: HTLV-I and HTLV-II.

-Factors that increase your chances of getting HTLV-I include:
+Factors that may increase the chances of getting HTLV-I:

-Factors that increase your chances of getting HTLV-II include:
+Factors may that increase the chances of getting HTLV-II:

 More than 95% of people with HTLV do not have symptoms.
 However, having the virus puts you at higher risk of developing certain conditions.